 Local community aka your chapters.

 Whether you call them chapters, networks or communities does not matter.
-People still enjoy face-to-face easy experiences.
+People still enjoy easy face-to-face experiences.
 It’s one of the few ways for members to find their relevant value for paying your association dues.

-If we circle back to the first trend we explored (the coming dramatic disruptions thanks to technology) to the potential impact of AI, people are predicted to be working less hours so they may have even more time to be involved in your chapters - as long as they get that relevant value.
+If we circle back to the first trend we explored (the coming dramatic disruptions thanks to technology) to the potential impact of AI, people are predicted to be working fewer hours so they may have even more time to be involved in your chapters - as long as they get that relevant value.